The Most Expensive Home Buying Mistakes (And How to Avoid Them)

 5. Not planning for cost variability

 Unlike renting, homeownership costs are not evenly distributed.
-Some years are inexpensive, while others include major costs.
+Some years are inexpensive, while others include major costs such as insurance changes, unexpected repairs, or renovation decisions.

 Avoid it: Build a buffer for uneven costs rather than assuming stable monthly expenses.